Pre-schoolers take the lead to make the world a better place… and buy a class pet

 “We decided to use this as a wonderful learning opportunity,” says Rachel.
 “The children are now actively involved in caring for our pets – and learning empathy, care and responsibility.”

 “Being involved in this entire process allowed our children to develop a wide range of skills, many of which they will be able to transfer to a variety of real-life situations both now and as they grow,” says Rachel.
 “Who knew four- and five-year-olds could set goals, make decisions, research, create a budget, run a pop-up shop, work collaboratively and achieve what they set out to do, all while making a positive difference to our environment?
 Well, we did!”

 The centre has raised more than $250 through container returns so far.
-As well as funding the stick insects, the children have also donated money to a local charity to help provide school supplies to underprivileged students and are now fundraising for ecofriendly toys for the centre.
+As well as funding the stick insects, the pre-schoolers have also donated money to a local charity to help provide school supplies to underprivileged students and are now fundraising for ecofriendly toys for the centre.

 Rachel adds that it’s important for children to grow up knowing that they can make a real difference in the world.
 “Not only is it teaching them how and why to recycle, it is also giving them the understanding that there are ways that individuals and groups can actively become involved in being part of the solution,” she says.